 Division 2 of the Washington State Court of Appeals (Div.
 2) has affirmed the summary dismissal of a prison guards law-suit for wrongful discharge for sexual misconduct.

 Michigan prisoner Shakur Muhammad brought suit against guard Mark Close, alleging Close violated his First Amendment writes by ...

 The Sixth Circuit Court of Appeals, on remand from the United States Supreme Court, reversed a district courts grant of summary judgment to a prison guard on a First Amendment retaliation claim.

 by John E. Dannenberg

 The United States District Court, E.D.
-Cal., ruled that requiring a California life prisoner to attend Narcotics Anonymous (NA) or Alcoholics Anonymous (AA) as a predicate for parole constituted a state establishment ...
+Cal., ruled that requiring a California life prisoner to attend Narcotics Anonymous (NA) or Alcoholics Anonymous (AA) as a predicate for parole constituted a state establishment of ...

 Any Reliance On AA or NA Participation During Parole